-This year’s Nonprofit Management Institute
+At this year’s Nonprofit Management Institute

-Once again, this year’s NMI
+This year’s NMI

 will be a HYBRID conference and will include in-person and virtual attendees, live presentations, interactive workshops, and engaging in-person only